• Implementation Support Agency (ISA): World Bank

 About the project

-The operation is part of the World Bank’s response to the COVID-19 crisis in Ecuador.
+This operation is part of the World Bank’s response to the COVID-19 crisis in Ecuador.
 The proposed operation is the second in a programmatic Development Policy Financing (DPF) series of three operations.
 The World Bank had been working with Ecuador in a DPF series to support the Government of Ecuador’s structural reform program, aimed at: (i) increasing the efficiency of public spending and revenue mobilization; (ii) removing barriers to the development of the private sector; and (iii) ensuring that vulnerable segments of the population are protected from the impacts of the first two sets of reforms.
 However, following the COVID-19 crisis, the series has been restructured to support Ecuador’s responses to the emergency while preserving the bulk of the medium-term reform agenda contemplated initially, which is now even more critical to supporting Ecuador’s economy in the post-crisis recovery.

 Project Development Objective (PDO)

-This DPF series supports measures aimed at: i) responding to COVID-19 to protect the vulnerable; ii) removing barriers to the private sector development and supporting the economic recovery; iii) promoting public sector efficiency and fiscal sustainability during the recovery.
+This DPF series supports measures aimed at (i) responding to COVID-19 to protect the vulnerable; (ii) removing barriers to the private sector development and supporting the economic recovery; (iii) promoting public sector efficiency and fiscal sustainability during the recovery.

 Project Implementation Status